-Partly mask the air inlet on the starter to increase the working temperature of the engine.
+- Partly mask the air inlet on the starter to increase the working temperature of the engine. - Preheat the intake air to the carburettor by using the heat from the cylinder.

-Temperature 0°C or colder:
+Temperature 0°C or colder

-The cylinder cover is designed so it can be adjusted for running in cold weather, so that preheated air from the cylinder can pass into the carburettor space preventing icing of the air filter, etc.
+The intermediate wall is designed so it can be adjusted for running in cold weather, so that preheated air from the cylinder can pass into the carburettor space preventing icing of the air filter, etc. Lift off the air filter to obtain better access.
+Use a screwdriver to carefully knock away the plug in the partition.